-Based on RBSP with two decoy states\cite{Zhao2018Finite}, one can estimate the lower bound of Alice's overhead, i.e. the required total number of pulses $N$. \begin{theorem} In RBSP with two decoy states, the average photon number of signal states is denoted as $\mu$, and the average photon number of two decoy states is denoted as $v_1,v_2$.
+where the average photon number of signal states is denoted as $\mu$, and the average photon number of two decoy states is denoted as $v_1,v_2$.
 The gain of signal states is $Q_{\mu}$, which is the probability of the detecting event of the signal pulses.
-The proportion of single photon in the signal states is described as $p_1$, and its lower bound is ${p_1^{L,v_1,v_2}}$.
+The proportion of single photons in the signal states is described as $p_1$, and the lower bound is ${p_1^{L,v_1,v_2}}$.
 The probabilities of signal and two decoy states chosen by the client are defined as $p_{\mu}, p_{v_1},p_{v_2}$, respectively, with $p_{\mu}+p_{v_1}+p_{v_2}=1$.
-For a UBQC protocol of computation size $S$ (where $S\gg M_\mu/M_{multi}$, $M_\mu$ is the total number of signal states, $M_{multi}$ is the number of multiphotons signal states.), the lower bound of the required total number of pulses, denoted as $N^{L,v_1,v_2}$, can be expressed as follows.
+The detailed discussion is shown in~\cite{Xu2015Blind,Zhao2018Finite}.